CityScrolls logo Explore Venice ›

 Pink marble columns

-Look for the two distinct columns in the row of elegant white colonnades: that's where the Doge reportedly made public appearances and announced death sentences.
+Look for the two distinct columns among the elegant white colonnades facing the Piazzetta San Marco: this is where the Doge once made public appearances and pronounced death sentences.

 Monumental chambers